 Veggie Roti Pizza.
 Fresh & frozen veggies sprinkled with cheddar over handmade roti from the local Indian restaurant.
 (10 minutes of prep time.)
 I made this at lunchtime but my most common lunch is leftover dinner from last night.
 Recipe coming to You Next Year.

 Red Pepper, Purple Cabbage, Carrot & Kale Salad with Ginger, Sesame, Honey dressing and toasted almonds.
 Served with Lemon Sautéed Halibut.
 Yummy, wholesome, satisfying, lean meal.
-There are no carbs except for a drizzle of honey,
+There are no carbs except a drizzle of honey.

 Leftovers are my normal snack but I’m sure you are more imaginative.
 Choose food that makes you full unlike say, chips and chocolate which just make you want more.
 Try to include protein and veggies if you can.
 Stay away from added sugar and save it for treats.
 Some ideas:

-- Hummus and veggies, or hummus with small amount of whole-grain pita
+- Hummus and veggies, or hummus with small amount of whole-grain pita.
+(Full of protein and it fills you up.)

 - Homemade guacamole with sweet peppers (Not processed guac.)